johann122004/WD-Lopez-Seatwork-3/readme.md

 |https://johann122004.github.io/WD-Lopez-Seatwork-3/|

+## Guide
+#### How to use this website?
+1. In the website, you will be introduced to two buttons, each will take you to a new webpage, the header button will take you to the header webpage, and the footer button will take you to the footer webpage.
+2. In each webpage, you will be shown the static and animated versions of Headers and Footers.
+3. There are 5 header designs each for static and animated versions, which are interactable.
+4. If you are feeling that you want to go back to the homepage, each webpage has a return to homepage button.

 ## Rules, Practices and Principles
 1. Always use `WD-` in the front of the Title of the Project for the Subject followed by your custom naming.
 2. Do not rename any .html files; always use `index.html` as the filename.